dtembo98/movie-gallery/README.md

 # movie-gallery

-Movie Gallery is a simple based reactnative app that shows different movies by genres and details for each movie.
+Movie Gallery is a simple reactnative  based app that shows different movies by genres and details for each movie.
-You can added a movie to your favourite list.It fetched the movies from (The Movie db)[https://developers.themoviedb.org/3/movies/get-movie-details]
+You can added a movie to your favourite list.It fetches the movies from [https://developers.themoviedb.org/3/movies/get-movie-details](themoviedb)